The Tyro Health Blog

 1. Practice owners employ providers and use a central bank account where all funds from Tyro settle centrally.

-While Tyro Health can support a range of models, we have developed our Multi-merchant functionality to specifically support model 1.
+While Tyro Health can support a range of models, we have developed our Multi-merchant functionality to specifically support model 1 as explained above.

-Multi-merchant is a key feature of our EFTPOS solution, enabling practices to add multiple providers to a single EFTPOS machine.
-Payments, including Medicare benefits, are processed against each provider, and then settled directly to their nominated bank account.
-This means that practice owners do not have to receive Medicare benefits on behalf of their providers and then re-distribute these to each provider, which was a key factor in the recent NSW payroll tax decision (see above).
+Multi-merchant is a key feature of our EFTPOS solution, enabling practices to add an unlimited number of providers to a single Tyro EFTPOS machine.
+Payments, including Medicare related transactions, are processed against each provider, and then settled directly to their nominated bank account.
+This means that practice owners do not have to receive Medicare related payments on behalf of their providers and then re-distribute these to each provider, which was a key factor in the recent NSW payroll tax decision (see above).

 Tyro EFTPOS Multi-merchant enables: